DavidAriOstenfeldt/project_website/content/text-analysis.md

 The top similar artists are Justin Bieber, Chris Brown, The Weeknd, Drake and Rihanna.
 All of these have heavy pop and R&B connections, which is what Ariana Grande excels at.

 #### Drake
 [Drake](https://www.wikiwand.com/en/Drake_(musician)) is one of the most famous musicians living today.
 He has had the highest amount of songs on the Billboard 'Hot-100' list, coming in at 253 songs, almost 100 more than the runner-up.
 He is most well known for his rap songs.
-He debuted with his mixtape _Room for Improvement_ in 2006. in 2018 he released _Scorpion_, which had three Billboard 'Hot-100' number one singles: _God's plan_, _Nice for What_ and _In My Feelings_.
+He debuted with his mixtape _Room for Improvement_ in 2006.
+In 2018, he released the hit album _Scorpion_, which had three Billboard 'Hot-100' number one singles: _God's plan_, _Nice for What_ and _In My Feelings_.

 His word cloud appears to have pretty common words from the rap genre (according to the rap word cloud from earlier).
 The term _Drizzy_ appears, which is a nickname that he often uses to [refer to himself with](https://twitter.com/drake).